aws/aws-cdk-rfcs/text/204-golang-bindings.md

     GetDeploymentController()   DeploymentController
 }

-type BaseServicePropsIface interface {
+type IBaseServiceProps interface {
-    BaseServiceOptionsIface  // embeddeded interface
+    IBaseServiceOptions  // embeddeded interface
     GetLaunchType()             LaunchType
 }
 ```

-However, for the corresponding structs, we can take one of two approaches:
+However, for the corresponding structs, we can take one of four approaches:

+1. Embedding parent structs
+1. Flattening struct properties, with interface
+1. Providing a struct constructor
+1. **Recommended:** Flattening struct properties, without interface

+##### Approach 1: embedding parent structs

 the first is to embed the extended struct into the extending struct:
 (See: [Go playground example](https://play.golang.org/p/Dcww2kYR_Qx)).